dark-ambient/blog/content/notes/A sketch on managing people.md

 Manager's tasks here are:
 1. to show that the recent actions are against both the company's and individual's goals;
-2. come up with an agreement to be back on the track towards B.
+2. come up with an agreement to be back on track towards B.

 ```mermaid
 flowchart TB